CSSE 11+ Exam Creative Writing Tips 2024

 2. Understand that examiners from different regions can have differing priorities

-Examiners within different regions are subject to varying priorities; this may mean that some papers will be marked with more of a focus upon the exam’s content, whereas others may demand a higher command of spelling and punctuation.
+Examiners within different regions are subject to varying priorities; this may mean that some papers will be marked with more of a focus on the exam’s content, whereas others may demand a higher command of spelling and punctuation.

 3. Make the most of your child’s strengths whilst accepting their weaknesses